OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 #### 1.4.4 Platform Feature Discovery

-This reference design comes with specific Intel FPGA drivers that are upstreamed to linux-dfl.
+This reference design comes with specific FPGA drivers that are upstreamed to linux-dfl.
 These drivers abstract the hardware and operating system specific details of the platform to the host.

 The FIM implements a device feature header (DFH) at the beginning of each host-discoverable feature in a linked list format that allows an FPGA platform driver running on the host to discover FME, port, and AFU features.